 The plan is coming together nicely.

 Wait what is that tree on the far right-hand side doing?
 Did I mention something about the footers missing the mark?
 I certainly do not blame the concrete contractors, as I didn’t think they needed me to point out exactly where everything needed to be placed.
 I guess I was wrong.
-They did a great job, just missed the mark a bit.
-Worst case we will have to take out the tree on the far side.
+They did a great job, but just missed the mark a bit.
+Worst case scenario, we will have to take out the tree on the far side.

 Now for the railcar.
 Here is the car the first time I saw it.